 Haiti is the poorest country in the Western Hemisphere.
 25% of Haiti’s population lives in extreme poverty.
 Many communities lack access to clean water and adequate sanitation, and struggle to fight pollution.

-HUFH has built 15 water wells, and is currently digging its 16th in a community without any access to clean water, providing more than 55,000 Haitians access to clean water and regularly provides community education programs in water safety and disease prevention.
+HUFH has built 16 water wells in communities without any access to clean water, providing more than 55,000 Haitians access to clean water and regularly providing community education programs in water safety and disease prevention.

 In Kreyol, Travaye Sante Kominote (TSK).
 HUFH trains local residents as TSKs to improve health outcomes in the communities we serve.
 TSKs reinforce treatment plans, reduce barriers to treatment, and bridge cultural understanding.
 TSKs have become an essential tool to ensure program efficacy.